 The adult vagina is a muscular, elastic tube extending from the cervix (lower part of the uterus) to its opening between the urethra (where urine leaves the bladder) and anus.

-Rather than a menagerie of deadly creatures, the inner lining of the vagina is made up of a type of skin cell which does not contain keratin.
+The inner lining of the vagina is made up of a type of skin cell which does not contain keratin.
 Keratin is the tough protein found in external, exposed skin cells (as well as hair and nails) which helps skin form a protective barrier.
 The vaginal lining is therefore much softer and is supported by a network of blood vessels which “leak” clear watery fluid into the vaginal space (called a transudate).

 The cervix protrudes into the top of the vagina and is made up of unique cell “zones” which are highly responsive to hormones and produce mucus.